Anti-communist mass killings: Guatemala

 Massacres, forced disappearances, torture and summary executions of guerrillas and especially civilian collaborators of the communist Guerrilla Army of the Poor at the hands of United States-backed Armed Forces of Guatemala had been widespread since 1965.
 It was a longstanding policy of the military regime and known by United States officials.
 A report from 1984 discussed "the murder of thousands by a military government that maintains its authority by terror".
 Human Rights Watch described extraordinarily cruel actions by the armed forces, mostly against unarmed civilians.

 The repression reached genocidal levels in the predominantly indigenous northern provinces where guerrillas of the Guerrilla Army of the Poor operated.
-There, the Guatemalan military viewed the Maya peoples, traditionally seen as subhumans, as being supportive of the guerillas and began a campaign of wholesale killings and disappearances of Mayan peasants.
+There, the Guatemalan military viewed the Maya peoples, traditionally seen as subhumans, as being supportive of the guerrillas and began a campaign of wholesale killings and disappearances of Mayan peasants.
 While massacres of Indigenous peasants had occurred earlier in the war, the systematic use of terror against the Indigenous population began around 1975 and peaked during the first half of the 1980s.
 An estimated 200,000 Guatemalans were killed during the Guatemalan Civil War, including at least 40,000 persons who "disappeared".
 Of the 42,275 individual cases of killing and "disappearances" documented by the CEH, 93% were killed by government forces.
 83% of the victims were Maya and 17% Ladino.